Ryan-Hatfield/homework-6/README.md

 forecast.
 The inputs are saved in local storage, this allows the user to see the searched cities when they return to the application.

+## Technologies Used
+This application is was created by using a CSS framework, JavaScript, JQuery, Server-Side and Third-Party APIs.

 ## User Story
 ```
 AS A traveler
 I WANT to see the weather outlook for multiple cities